-The battery cabinet must be provided with fuses device for it to be connected to the UPS.
+The battery cabinet must be provided with a sectioning device for it to be connected to the UPS.
+This disconnector must be closed only when the UPS is started up regularly.
+During the UPS start-up phase the disconnector must remain in the open position.